Placement testing is used to place students into appropriate course levels and determine students' course schedule.

 Visit Testing Services for additional information.

-All undergraduate students who studied a language for more than 1 year in high school are required to take a placement exam prior to registering for a course in the respective language.
+All undergraduate students who studied a language for more than one year in high school are required to take a placement exam prior to registering for a course in the respective language.
 Modern language placement exams are required for Spanish, French and German.

 For additional information, visit Testing Services.

 Students admitted into the ESL Program are required to complete the Levels of English Proficiency (LOEP) Test to assess their English-language proficiency.
-This test includes 3 sections: reading, language usage and sentence meaning.
+This test includes three sections: reading, language usage and sentence meaning.
 LOEP tests are scheduled at the beginning of each term and administered via the ACCUPLACER computer-based placement testing system.

 Results of the LOEP placement test will determine whether students are placed into the beginner, intermediate or advanced levels of ESL courses.
 Students with a score of 315 or higher on the LOEP test are eligible to take the Institutional TOEFL Test (ITT).
 Students who obtain a score of 550 or higher in the ITT can exit the ESL program and enroll directly in their degree program courses.
 Students with a test score under 550 on the ITT will have their individual section scores reviewed in the areas of listening, grammar and reading.
 Section scores with a minimum of 550 on the ITT will exempt the student from the corresponding ESL class.
 Students who do not complete the required LOEP test will automatically be placed into beginner-level ESL courses.